Regional Transportation Commission of Washoe County: Routes

-Current routes

 RTC RIDE operates on a hub and spoke system, with routes that radiate out from the transit centers and then returning in.
 It also operates on a pulse system that allows for timed transfers at the transit centers every fifteen minutes.

 Routes 1-19 generally operate in the Reno area and originate from RTC 4TH STREET STATION.

 Routes 20-29 generally operate in the Sparks area and originate from RTC CENTENNIAL PLAZA.

 Routes 50-59 generally operate in South Reno and originate from RTC MEADOWOOD MALL TRANSFER FACILITY.